divcamillediv/divcamillediv/README.md

 - 🌟 Completed CSGames 2024
 - 🌟 Participated in Morgan Stanley's Hackathon Code to Give
+- 🌟 Participated in the ICPC SoCal Regional Contest

 PFP by @laptitecomic on Instagram